We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 5. Will fasting cause muscle loss?

-All weight loss methods can cause muscle loss, that is why it is important to lift weights and keep protein intake high.
-One study shows that intermittent fasting causes less muscle loss than regular calorie restriction (16).
+All weight loss methods can cause muscle loss, which is why it’s important to lift weights and keep your protein intake high.
+A 2011 study showed that intermittent fasting causes less muscle loss than regular calorie restriction (

 6. Will fasting slow down my metabolism?